shittu33/material_design_logo/README.md

     );
  ```
  let's create another example to wrap labeledLogo and pass it to a dialog
-like a normal Dialog for sharing content to other Apps on your device  we have shaped ,
+like a normal Dialog for sharing content to other Apps on your device  we have shaped widget
  at the top and label at the bottom:

  ```dartCHANGELOG.md